-Portsmouth City Council will debate its use of pesticides at its Full Council meeting on 13 October 2021.
+Portsmouth City Council debated its use of pesticides at its Full Council meeting on 13 October 2021.
 You can read the Notice of Motion (no. 12a) here.
-To watch the discussion tune in from 2pm here.
+To watch the discussion tune in here.
 Read out what’s wrong with pesticides here.

 A study by Oxford University has shown that there here has been a 17% drop in meat eating in the UK in the last ten years.
 Experts say this need to increase to 30% in the next decade.
 Find out the benefits of eathing less meat – Compassion in World Farming

 About 25,000 people are expected to travel to Glasgow this autumn for the annual meeting of the United Nations Framework Convention on Climate Change (UNFCCC).